 “Hjördis was born to be a model,” fellow model Kim Andersson declared.
 “A woman may be beautiful and have a perfect figure, but that doesn’t mean she can show off clothes to their best advantage.”

-“Rarely have I worked with such a patient model,” her manager Mrs Stjernström told Housewife magazine in 1948.
+“Rarely have I worked with such a patient model,” her manager Mrs Stjernström told Housewife magazine.
 “I don’t know if it was because she liked to see herself in beautiful clothes, but she was never too ‘tired’ to try them on.”

 “Trying on dresses all day is tiring,” Hjördis admitted in mid 1942.
 “All dresses sewn in the studio must be tested on fashion models, as well as any purchased from abroad or during peak seasons.
 And customers always wish to see new collections demonstrated.
 Sometimes our legs and feet are so swollen that we can hardly get home at night.
 I’m lucky to have a one month vacation coming up.”

 “However, I love beautiful clothes, and the modelling profession is the best there is,” she declared, before limping off to pack her bags.

 The ripples from the war surrounding Sweden were also a factor in the models’ workload.
 The threat of impending clothes rationing in the autumn of 1941 caused the public to “buy as never before.”
 At the end of Hjördis’ first year as a model, on New Year’s Eve in December 1941, material shortages finally lead to textile rationing.
 All clothing and textile goods with the exception of shoes, silk and artificial silk, wool and sewing thread were covered by the restrictions.

 In one of her first printed name-checks, from a July 1942 edition of Aftonbladet, Hjördis was described as: “The leading lady among Leja’s models.
 She only started a year ago as a student, and has advanced very quickly.”